 An Overview on TMJ Disorder

-When you have TMJ disorder, your jaw is misaligned and causes that hinge to slip out of its socket.
+When you have this disorder, your jaw is misaligned and causes that hinge to slip out of its socket.
 This slippage produces a clicking or popping sound when you open and close your mouth, as well as inflammation and the resulting pain.
-Common TMJ symptoms include pain in your jaw, face, head, neck, and shoulders, teeth grinding, and ear symptoms like sounds, pain, and congestion.
+Common symptoms include pain in your jaw, face, head, neck, and shoulders, teeth grinding, and ear symptoms like sounds, pain, and congestion.
 TMJ can affect your body in more significant ways too.
-The bottom line is that TMJ treatment can lead to overall healthier life and body.
-Read on to find out what treating TMJ can do for you.
+The bottom line is that treatment can lead to overall healthier life and body.